What are facilitation skills and how to improve them?

 You can make sure to design sessions with varying group activities to keep people engaged, and give regular breaks every 90-120 minutes at least.
 If you sense motivation dipping, try some energizer activities to instill energy in the room.
 Other times, what is actually needed is more akin to a moment of grounding, focusing, or quiet personal reflection.

-Outdoor activities, including sending participants for a brisk walk, can do wonders, and so can a well-thought-out use of music in a workshop (including online!).
-An excellent facilitator develops a sense of what the group needs and has a suite of team building activities they can employ at a moment’s notice too.
+Outdoor activities, including sending participants for a brisk walk, can do wonders, and so can a well-thought-out use of music in a workshop (including in remote facilitation!).
+An excellent facilitator develops a sense of what the group needs and has a suite of team-building activities they can employ at a moment’s notice too.

 Facilitation as a mindset – the heart of facilitation